 Or: Take a short domestic flight from Wellington to Picton.

 Sunny days and cool nights caress river plains that run to the sea.
 Discover wine, fruit and seafood that is as unforgettable as the landscapes.
 At the top of the South Island, there's an unmistakable freshness to the land and the ocean.
 Here a friendly artisan culture creates confident and uncluttered cuisine, matched with wines that leap from the glass.

-Drive over Takaka Hill and to the “Golden Bay” New Zealand's best-kept secret because there is only one road in.
-On the drive over the Takaka Hill, you catch your first sight of Golden Bay and it takes your breath away.
-The idyllic charm and lifestyle of Golden Bay attract an interesting variety of artists and crafts-folk.
+Drive over Takaka Hill and to the “Golden Bay”, New Zealand's best-kept secret because there is only one road.
+On the drive over Takaka Hill, you catch your first sight of Golden Bay, taking your breath away.
+The idyllic charm and lifestyle of Golden Bay attract an exciting variety of artists and crafts-folk.

-The "Pupu" springs, as they are affectionately known to the locals are home to the clearest spring water in the world (the only place with clearer water is the salt water Weddell Sea in Antarctica).
+The "Pupu" springs, as they are affectionately known to the locals, are home to the most transparent spring water in the world (the only place with more transparent water is the salt water Weddell Sea in Antarctica).
 Underwater clarity tests have shown the water from the springs to have underwater visibility of 63 metres!

 Accommodation: Golden Bay - Abel Tasman

 Abel Tasman National Park is New Zealand's smallest national park- but it's perfectly formed for relaxation and adventure.
 Here, inviting sandy beaches fill the spaces between trees and tide line.
 Crystal clear streams tumble down mossy valleys to join the ocean.
 Granite and marble formations fringe the headlands, which are cloaked in regenerating native forest.